-In the matter of compliance audits and CE marking still circulating "false interpretations" that it should be clarified, incorrect beliefs or practices that lasted for years and which, fortunately, are gradually disappearing due to the intensification of market controls.
+In the matter of compliance audits and CE marking still circulating "false interpretations" that it should be clarified, incorrect beliefs or practices that lingered for years and that thankfully are gradually disappearing due to the intensification of controls on the market.

 We refer to a certain trend in the past between some manufacturers (assisted in the worst case of consultants) to interpret "reasonable" standards and guidelines and to look for "loopholes" to avoid subjecting the equipment to all appropriate compliance audits.

 It is not difficult to imagine that these producers, by acting outside the laws, have not taken any benefit from these practices; Indeed, attended the withdrawal from the market of its products for non-compliance.
 In addition to prove ineffective, These "shortcuts" have led to the failure of these companies and have caused the natural foreclosure.